 The world is now driven by technology and whether businesses like it or not, they have had to embrace this.
 But beyond the business space, people are now more connected and are set up for digital work through home offices, internet connectivity and smartphones.
-It is now possible to work from literally anywhere and this appeals particularly to moms who are looking for more flexible work arrangements
+It is now possible to work from literally anywhere and this appeals particularly to moms who are looking for more flexible work arrangements.

 Social Media has opened up an entirely new skill set

 Social media in its many forms has added an entirely new dimension to the digital workspace.
 In fact, there are very few businesses these days that don’t have a dedicated social media manager of some sort looking after Facebook, Twitter, Instagram and Linkedin pages for a company.
-A large proportion of digital jobs offered and sort after by moms can be found in this social media space.
+A large proportion of digital jobs offered and sought after by moms can be found in the social media space.

 Many digital skills are fairly easy to develop

 In some instances, you don’t need a degree or some form of extended qualification to gain digital skills.
 Short-term training or even online courses can be done for social media or email marketing for example and don’t require an individual to take extensive time out of their lives to study.
-This holds a massive appeal for moms who are already pressed with the demands on their time but want to improve their marketability.
+This holds a massive appeal for moms who are already pressed with demands on their time but want to improve their marketability.